CHI is the first Teaching

 The Brodes H. Hartley Jr. Teaching Health Center at CHI is the very first community health center to become a teaching health center in the State of Florida as of July 2014.“Our vision to become an educational institution of excellence is now realized,” said Colonel Brodes H. Hartley Jr., President and CEO at CHI.
 “CHI will be contributing to the national effort to train primary care clinicians to meet the needs of the many newly insured from the Affordable Care Act.
 It also brings a higher level of quality to the organization.

-“This will increase CHI’s visibility in the health care community and improve our ability to recruit primary care clinicians over the next decade,” said Dr. St. Anthony Amofah, Chief Medical Officer and Chief Academic Officer at CHI.
+“This increases CHI’s visibility in the health care community and improves our ability to recruit primary care clinicians over the next decade,” said Dr. St. Anthony Amofah, Chief Medical Officer and Chief Academic Officer at CHI.